ATECoder/vba.iot.tcp/src/core/readme.md

-### About
+# About

-[cc.isr.Core] is an Excel workbook with core Visual Basic for Applications code.
+[cc.isr.Core] is an Excel workbook with code Visual Basic for Applications modules and classes that support [ISR] workbooks.

-#### Dependencies
+## Dependencies

 The [cc.isr.Core] has no additional dependencies.

+## References

+The following object libraries are used as references:

+* [Microsoft Scripting Runtime]
+* [Microsoft Visual Basic for Applications Extensibility 5.3]

-#### Worksheets
+## Worksheets

-The [cc.isr.Core] workbook includes two worksheets: TestSheet and Countdown Timer.
+The [cc.isr.Core] workbook includes two worksheets:

-##### TestSheet Worksheet

-* Allows the operator to run unit tests.
+* TestSheet -- To run unit tests.

-To enable unit testing, the Excel _Trust Center_, which can be found from the _Search_ box, and check _Trust access to the VBA project object model_ from the _Macro Settings_ in the _Trust Center_.

-Use the following procedure to run unit tests:
-1) Click the _List Tests_ button.
-2) The drop down list now includes the list of available test suites;
-3) Select a test from the list;
-4) Click _Run Tests_;
-	* The list of tests included in the test suite will display.
-	* Passed tests display Passed with a green background;
-	* Failed tests display Fail with a red background and a message describing the failure.

-##### Countdown Timer Worksheet

-* Allows the operator to test the `clsTimer` class.
+* Countdown Timer -- To test the `EventTimer` class.

-#### How to Use

-Typically, the [cc.isr.Core] Workbook is added as a reference in other workbooks.

-#### Key Features
+## Key Features

-* Provides core classes such as `clsTimer` and 'StringBuilder'.
+* Provides core classes such as `EventTimer` and 'StringBuilder'.
 * Provide extension classes such as `StringExtensions` and`PathExtensions`.
 * Provides a rudimentary test executive.

-### Main Types
+# Main Types

 The main types provided by this library are:

-* _Assert_ returns results from unit tests.
+* _Assert_ - returns results from unit tests.
-* _CanceEventArg_ event arguments for canceling event handlers.
+* _CanceEventArg_ - event arguments for canceling event handlers.
 * _CollectionExtensions_ Singleton.
 Collection extensions.
 * _MacroInfo_ holds information such as name and module name about Excel Macro methods.
 * _Marshal_ Singleton.
 Supports Endianess.